JkyProgrammer/CodePixel/README.md

 # CodePixel

-CodePixel is a Java project aiming to produce simple and rather nice looking patterns based on random and logical growth, evolution, and movement rules.
+CodePixel is a Java project aiming to produce simple and rather nice looking patterns based on random and logical growth, evolution, and movement rules for 'pixels'.

 ## 1.0.0 and before
 In the old version (release 1.0.0) the rules were limited to: